 Empathy is the most important driver for business.
 Here’s why.

 How can empathy make a difference as we are all adapting to a changing world?
-Last week we hosted a strategic session with some of our customers, together with Steven Van Belleghem.
+At the beginning of the corona crisis, we hosted a strategic session with some of our customers, together with Steven Van Belleghem.
 During this session, they had the chance to put some of the biggest challenges they’re facing on the virtual meeting room table.

 In this blog post, we gladly share some of the insights with you.
 The key take-away?
 Empathy should be the most important driver in the decisions you are (planning on) taking.